morea-framework/morea-framework.github.io/src/userguide.md

 The Morea Framework is still under active development, and the changes and improvements are generally reflected in updates to the basic-template system.

-The [morea-merge-upstream.sh](https://raw.githubusercontent.com/morea-framework/scripts/master/morea-merge-upstream.sh) script incorporates updates to the basic-template system into your local site.
-The script defines the basic-template repo as an "upstream" repo, then fetches and merges changes in the master branch of basic-template into your local repo.
+The [morea-merge-upstream.sh](https://raw.githubusercontent.com/morea-framework/scripts/master/morea-merge-upstream.sh) script incorporates updates to the core system into your local site.
+The script defines the core repo as an "upstream" repo, then fetches and merges changes in the master branch of core into your local repo.

 This script requires no arguments.
 For example: